 Even beginners will find it easy to finish.

-I ordered a physical copy for this book too as usual from Amazon.
+As usual, I ordered a physical copy of this book from Amazon.

 And didn’t face any issue.

 The print quality was nice too.
 And fonts were big enough.